 Causes of malocclusion include

 Malocclusion most often results from jaw and tooth size discrepancies (ie, the jaw is too small or the teeth are too large for the jaw to accommodate them in proper alignment).
 People who habitually suck their thumb or push their tongue up against their front teeth may cause gradual protrusion of the upper incisors.
-When permanent teeth are lost, adjacent teeth shift and opposing teeth may extrude, causing malocclusion unless a bridge, implant, or partial denture is worn to prevent these movements.
+When permanent teeth are lost, adjacent teeth may shift and opposing teeth may extrude, causing malocclusion unless a bridge, implant, or partial denture (see Dental Appliances) is worn to prevent these movements.
 When children lose deciduous teeth prematurely, the teeth more posterior in the arch or the permanent 1st molars often drift forward, leaving insufficient space for other permanent teeth to erupt.
 Malocclusion after facial trauma may indicate tooth displacement and/or alveolar bone or jaw fractures.
-In ectodermal dysplasia or Down syndrome, malocclusions may result from having too few teeth.
+In ectodermal dysplasia, cleft palate, or Down syndrome, malocclusions may result from having too few teeth.

 Occlusion is checked on both sides of the mouth by retracting each cheek with a tongue depressor while telling the patient to close on the back teeth; telling patients to bite may mistakenly cause them to close on their incisors (as in biting a piece of fruit), which gives the false appearance of malocclusion of the back teeth.
 Malocclusion sometimes is identified as early as the first dental visit (age 1 yr).
 Early identification may make later treatment easier and more effective.